 A systematic approach has been taken to embed sustainability across the programme in a manner that goes beyond simply talking about sustainability.
-Students will apply learning through opportunities to experience sustainable practice and using skills for sustainable practices aligned to Sport Development and Coaching and the sector landscape.
-This will be enhanced by teaching and learning activities such as: Visiting lecturers with subject specific sustainability knowledge, work-based learning with the Corporate Social Responsibility arm of organisations, and reflection on business values.
+Students will apply learning through opportunities to experience sustainable practice and using skills for sustainable practices aligned to sport development and coaching and the sector landscape.
+This will be enhanced by teaching and learning activities such as: Visiting lecturers with subject specific sustainability knowledge, work-based learning with the corporate social responsibility arm of organisations, and reflection on values of social and ecological sustainability.

 The programme is designed to be resource efficient whilst providing a strong academic and industry education for students.
-The programme is designed to utilise modules from the School of Sport, Health and Wellbeing, which are shared across programmes so that classes are resource efficient and highly effective to enhance the student experience through a cross-pollination of ideas, experiences and opportunities across the programme teams and staff expertise.
+The programme is designed to utilise modules from the School of Sport, Health and Wellbeing, which are shared with across programmes so that classes are resource efficient and highly effective to enhance the student experience through a cross-pollination of ideas, experiences and opportunities across the programme teams and staff expertise.

 The concept of sustainability focuses on achieving human well-being and quality of life, pursued through the maintenance, care and equitable use of natural and cultural resources.
-Issues of sustainability are therefore integral to the study of sport development and coaching and are particularly addressed within the modules SDEC52, SMBC01, SDEC54, SDED51 and SBMH01.
+Issues of sustainability are therefore integral to the study of sport development and coaching and are particularly addressed within the modules SDEC52, SMBC01, SVCC51 and SDED51.
 The programme team aims to enable students to participate in activities for a sustainable future and, in-line with the pedagogy of the programme, critique and develop this knowledge further.
 For example, we aim to reduce our impact on the environment using e-submission and e-books.
 We will promote student wellbeing and develop resilience, in the self and others.
 Additionally, there will be an emphasis on encouraging students to ask critical questions of themselves, others and our global community, which will enable them to clarify their own values as well as promote a sustainable future.